 - Screenshots of your logged in user profile

-- Your email conversation with the reviewed company
+- Your email conversation with the reviewed business

-If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the company - and we’ll be happy to consider it.
-If there's enough information to verify your experience and get your review back online, we'll do our best to make sure that happens.
+If you don't have one of the documents listed here, you can send us what you do have if you believe it demonstrates a buying or service experience with the business - and we’ll be happy to consider it.

 What do you need to show?